setoalan/national-parks/README.md

 # national-parks

 This is a personal project created in Angular 1.x displaying information about all 59 United States National Parks operated by the National Park Service.
-Information is provided by the [NPS API](https://www.nps.gov/subjects/digital/nps-data-api.htm) and [Foursquare API](https://developer.foursquare.com/) and Images are from [Flickr API](https://www.flickr.com/services/api/) and maps from [Google Maps API](https://developers.google.com/maps/documentation/javascript/).
+Park information is provided by the [NPS API](https://www.nps.gov/subjects/digital/nps-data-api.htm) and [Foursquare API](https://developer.foursquare.com/), images from [Flickr API](https://www.flickr.com/services/api/), maps from [Google Maps API](https://developers.google.com/maps/documentation/javascript/), and weather data from [OpenWeatherMap API](http://openweathermap.org/).

 ## Installation